rahulk29/sram22/docs/test_chip.md

 Each SRAM test block contains the following elements:

 ![A single SRAM test block](./figures/sram22_test_block.svg)

+Update: Rather than having one BIST block per SRAM, there will instead be one BIST pattern generator shared across all SRAMs.

 To the extent possible, the top level will be generated by Chipyard/Hammer.